 The Early Childhood Agreement for Children in Out-of-Home Care

 All children in Out-of-Home Care who are three by 30 April in the year they start kindergarten are eligible for Early Start Kindergarten.
 Ensuring more children in Out-of-Home Care participate in Early Start Kindergarten is a commitment under the

 Early Childhood Agreement for children in out-of-home care.

 Access to Early Learning (AEL) program provides a more intensive early intervention than ESK.
 Through AEL, a facilitator supports vulnerable three-year-olds from families with multiple and complex needs, assisting them to access universal kindergarten programs.

 AEL is for families that have a range of barriers to children's kindergarten participation.
 It is unlike ESK, which predominately addresses financial barriers.

 AEL facilitators undertake in-home visits and work with families to build their child’s engagement with formal learning.
 They also work to strengthen the home learning environment.
 Facilitators collaborate with educators and other services to support the family and child.

 AEL-School Readiness Funding (SRF) is now an item on the SRF menu of evidence, enabling groups of services to purchase this new model.

 Further information about Early Start Kindergarten

-Resources for Funded Kindergartens provides further information about ESK for kindergarten services, MCH services, and Child Protection and Child FIRST professionals.
+Resources for Funded Kindergartens provides further information about ESK for kindergarten services, MCH services, Child Protection and Child FIRST professionals.